-He is currently the Professor of Public and International Health at the London School of Hygiene & Tropical Medicine and a Consultant Physician in acute medicine and infectious diseases at University College London Hospitals and the Hospital for Tropical Diseases.
-He is also Visiting Gresham Professor of Public Health at Gresham College.
+Chris is a practising NHS Consultant Physician at University College London Hospitals (UCLH) and the Hospital for Tropical Diseases, and Gresham Professor of Physic at Gresham College.

 Chris is an epidemiologist and has undertaken research and worked as a doctor in the UK, Africa and Asia.
 He was Professor of Public and International Health at the London School of Hygiene and Tropical Medicine (LSHTM) before becoming CMO.

 Chris was the Chief Scientific Adviser for the Department of Health and Social Care (DHSC) from January 2016 to August 2021, with overall responsibility for the department’s research and development, including being head of the National Institute for Health Research (NIHR), the government’s major funder of clinical, public health, social care and translational research.

 Chris was the interim Government Chief Scientific Adviser from 2017 to 2018, including during the Novichok poisonings.
 Before that, he was the Chief Scientific Adviser at the Department for International Development (DFID), which included leading technical work on the West Africa Ebola outbreak and other international emergencies.

 - honorary professor, London School of Hygiene and Tropical Medicine (LSHTM) (unpaid)